a-jean-andreasian/PingPatrol/README.md

 - 🌐 Periodically pings a list of websites
 - 🧵 Threaded execution - pings are run concurrently
 - 🧠 Smart rescheduling for stable uptime monitoring
 - 🪵  Simple log output with timestamps and HTTP status codes
 - ⚙️ Easily extensible and readable
+- 📧 Customizable daily, weekly, or custom frequency reporting logs to email

 ---
 ## 💻 Usage

 1. **Add sources**